Speaker Email Templates

 - Message – The body text of the email.
 The usual editing features are available in the HTML Editor, unless the Enable Editor? check box is cleared.

-- Note: If the event is to be used as a template, ensure that any assets (such as images) used in the email are account-level assets instead of event-level assets, so that they are available to all events in the account.
+- Note: If the event is to be used as a template, ensure that any assets (such as images) used in the email are Management Assets instead of Configure Display Assets so that they are available to all events in the account.

 - Include event's display shell? – If selected, the HTML display shell (defined in Plan > Configure > Display > Advanced) will be included in the email.
 Note: Available only if Send as HTML is selected.